Here you’ll find the answers to some of the most frequently asked questions. Click the question to reveal the answer.

 The information from both the Driver’s Card and the Vehicle Unit is required by the legislation to be recorded and stored.

 - 6 Which Vehicle Unit download tools can I use with Smartanalysis?

-7 What are the differences between these VU download devices?
+the differences between these VU download devices?

 The VDO DLK Pro Download Key and the Digidown are very similar devices.
 They plug into the Vehicle Unit and allow all or some of the data on the unit to be downloaded and stored on the device.
 The VDO Download Key uses internal memory for storage, whereas the Digidown uses a removable SD flash memory card.
 If you choose one of these two devices, you will also need to purchase a separate card reader.

 The OPTAC and the Digidown+ devices are also very similar to each other.
 Each device allows you to download direct from the Vehicle Unit in the same way as the VDO DLK Pro Download Key and the Digidown, and in addition they incorporate a smartcard reader that reads your digital tachograph cards.
 The key advantage of the card readers in these two devices is that they can be used while disconnected from a PC.
 This means that they are completely portable, and can be used by drivers without needing access to a PC.
 If you choose one of these devices, you do not need a separate card reader.